jonathanw82/HydroBigTent/README.md

 ## Lighting
 The 12v lighting panel was made up of a piece of aluminium from the lid of a 2p pusher control box with a heat sink from a Sega Daytona video game and stuck to the top with thermal glue.
-At first I wanted the cooling to be passive but there was to many chips in close succession so I had to add a fan, most of the early fans I used where really loud or vibrated to much so I added a noise blocker fan as they produce  178.3 m3 /h @28.5db so it was a good compromise.
+At first I wanted the cooling to be passive but there was to many chips in close succession so I had to add a fan, most of the early fans I used where really loud or vibrated to much so I added a noise blocker fan as they produce 178.3 m3/h @28.5db so it was a good compromise.

 <div align="center">
 <img src="https://github.com/jonathanw82/HydroBigTent/blob/master/images/lightwithfan.jpg" alt="topof image" width="45%"/><img src="https://github.com/jonathanw82/HydroBigTent/blob/master/images/leds.jpg" alt="led image" width="45%"/> </div>

-The lighting panel was made up of a piece of aluminuim from the lid of a 2p pusher control box with an old  has evolved somewhat during construction.
+The lighting panel was made up of a piece of aluminium from the lid of a 2p pusher control box with an old  has evolved somewhat during construction.
 The first version only had the Growsun led grow lights giving a pink colour due to the colour spectrum from blue 320nm and the red 840nm with nothing much else, while plants did grow I found they became leggy and unable to hold their own weight.